Quick Start

 Next Steps

-• Use Search to explore the documentation in greater depth on specific topics.
+• Use the documentation Search to explore the documentation in greater depth on specific topics

 • Compound is open to contributions, so please suggest solutions for anything that needs to be covered or expanded upon.